ochtum/TechBlogWriter/README_en.md

 ---

-# How to Create Writing Style & Tone
+# ✅How to Create Writing Style & Tone

 I’m planning to create a custom prompt that automatically extracts writing style and tone.
 Until that’s ready, you can extract the “style & tone” using the method below.